Patricia missed a £250 cash bonus payment when her bank said her direct debit wasn't paid in time for her to qualify.

 What happened

-In Patricia’s case, the bank said her second direct debit wasn’t paid in time, so she didn’t meet the criteria to receive the incentive payment.
+In Patricia’s case, the bank said her second direct debit wasn’t paid in time.
+It told Patricia that because of this she didn’t meet the criteria to receive the bonus payment.

 What we said